Stuart Soane

-Stuart Soane (born 5 November 1987 in Dunfermline) is a Scottish footballer who plays for Forres Mechanics in the Highland Football League.
+Stuart Soane (born 5 November 1987) is a Scottish footballer who plays for Forres Mechanics in the Highland Football League.

 He began his career after signing a full-time contract with Inverness Caledonian Thistle in the summer of 2005, having come through the club's youth system.
 He made his debut in a 2–0 defeat of Falkirk on 3 May 2006.
 He left the club in the summer of 2007.

 Later that summer he signed for Peterhead on a part-time contract.
 Soane then signed a contract to play for Highland League side Huntly in July 2008.